Pulse Secure and Gigamon Partnership Strengthens Secure Access from Any Device as Market Demand for Zero Trust Network Access Grows

 Pulse Policy Secure integrates with the Gigamon Visibility and Analytics Fabric, which is used to monitor all network traffic — including east-west data center traffic and private and public cloud workloads — so all traffic can be analyzed together in order to reduce blind spots and increase the likelihood of spotting suspicious behavior.

-“Ecosystem partnerships are essential to the adoption of Zero Trust initiatives and working closely with key Secure Access vendors, such as Pulse Secure, help ensure the seamless integration that is vital for customers to maximize their return on investment,” said Gigamon President and Chief Operating Officer Shane Buckley.
-“As organizations strive to do more with fewer resources, they often turn to automation to help realize benefits that are greater than the sum of their contributing parts.”
+“Ecosystem partnerships are essential to the adoption of Zero Trust initiatives and working closely with key Secure Access vendors, such as Pulse Secure, to help ensure seamless integration is vital for customers to maximize their return on investment,” said Gigamon President and Chief Operating Officer Shane Buckley.
+“As organisations strive to do more with fewer resources, they often turn to automation to help realize benefits that are greater than the sum of their contributing parts.”

 Additional benefits of using Gigamon alongside Pulse Secure include traffic aggregation to minimize port utilization.
 In cases where network links have low traffic volumes, the Gigamon Visibility and Analytics Fabric can aggregate these together before sending them to the Pulse Policy Secure NAC solution in order to minimize the number of ports that need to be used.
 By tagging the traffic, the Fabric ensures the source of traffic can be easily identified.